thenumbernine/zeta-lua/zeta/README.txt

 TODO list

-- make falling fast again (g=40)
-- add maxfall velocity to the player alone?
-- make more use of the grab button?
-- separate touch-n-go (opposite dir + jump) from wall grind (grab button)
-- add grab-able blocks for climbing
+- add grab-able blocks for climbing?
+- add grappling hook
+- savepoints only save player stats.  no need to worry about serializing everything/threads/etc
+- use ffi vec2 (lots of overhaul)

 next: add next cave section
 	and some more cave monsters

 - you can slide through doors sometimes.  maybe it's only if it's a keycard door and it starts open from you walking into the room.
-- put non-colliding objects on a separate update loop ... or link objects to rooms/tiles/etc, and have collision detection only test those objects

 - editor:
 	- separate 'object' into 'create object' and 'select object'